v-kents/CommunityDocs-es-es/README.md

 For the following sorts of work, we strongly recommend you install and learn to use the tools:
-•Making major changes to an article
+- Making major changes to an article
-•Creating and publishing a new article
+- Creating and publishing a new article
-•Adding new images or updating images
+- Adding new images or updating images
-•Updating an article over a period of days without publishing changes each of those days •Creating content for a release that has to go out on a certain day at a certain time
+- Updating an article over a period of days without publishing changes each of those days
+- Creating content for a release that has to go out on a certain day at a certain time

 ##Permissions in GitHub